-Storage magazine and Taneja Group, a Hopkinton, MA-based market analyst firm, recently conducted a detailed survey of 254 IT professionals with responsibility for ROBO management and planning.
+Storage magazine and Taneja Group conducted a survey of 254 IT professionals with responsibility for remote-/branch-office (ROBO) management and planning.
 Our research reveals that while 70% of respondents now view ROBO as central to business operations, there are still many areas of uncertainty and confusion.
-Specifically, the survey found that one of the most poorly defined concepts in the remote office today--and therefore the most misunderstood--is resource consolidation.

 - CDP gains ground one app at a time

 Best Practices: The science of storage management

 Consistency and standardization are the keys to a disciplined storage operation.
 How much you can achieve depends on the size of your operation and the resources you have available.

 More information privacy laws, record-retention regulations and data growth pose a challenge to database and storage groups.

 Storage Bin: It's time to change the way you think about data

 The dynamic store is about speed and redundancy, while the persistent store is about infinite dynamic infrastructure, the ability to find things easily and an autonomous self-managing/self-healing infrastructure.
 Stop trying to make one into the other.

 - Editorial: Backup will get easier ...